AWSMkt-TaaS/FR-Cucumber-Ubuntu/README.md

 Option 2 : From the Command Line :
-From KDE, select “Start” icon, enter “Konsole” into the input box and then click on the “Konsole” icon.
+From Mate Desktop, select “Applications” >> "System Tools" >> Select the "MATE Terminal" menu.

-In the Konsole Window, type the command: cd /home/centos/workspace-demo/FR-Cucumber/
+In the MATE Terminal Window, type the command: cd /home/<user>/workspace-demo/FR-Cucumber/
 Ensure the current directory is “FR-Cucumber” by using following command: ls